jamesdsmyth/firebase-v3-react-redux/README.md

-# Firebase v3 with React using Redux
+# Firebase v3 with React using Redux (reading data from the database, writing will be added soon...)

 ### How to run